Evaluation access for regulated & quality-critical systems

 Standard brokers move MQTT messages.
-TrailMQ adds context, comparison and audit evidence.
+TrailMQ adds policy control, identity context and audit-linked evidence.

 Self-hosted via Docker